Designations Congruent with Things: Chapter 5

 Good.

 What did you just say to me?”
-Dr. Newton Geiszler hisses, pushing himself up entirely so that he is eye-level with his sanctimonious prick of a colleague, who is now trying to say something that doesn’t matter because Dr. Geiszler has no plans on ceding Dr. Gottleib any conversational space any time in the near future.
+Dr. Newton Geiszler hisses, pushing himself up so he’s eye-level with his sanctimonious prick of a colleague, who is, even now, trying to say something that doesn’t matter because Dr. Geiszler has no plans on ceding Dr. Gottleib any conversational space any time in the near future.
 “Did you just express more doubt regarding my executive mental functioning because yes, congratulations, you predicted the timing of the ending of the world with magnificent specificity, which was useful.
 Kind of.
-But you actively impeded my attempts to communicate, to achieve congruity or at least some kind of neural parity, with an alien life form which worked by the way, which worked like a fabulous, elegant, proof-of-principle that then paved the way for a second attempt that worked even better—”
+But you actively impeded my attempts to communicate, to achieve congruity or at least some kind of neural parity, with an alien life form which worked by the way, which worked like a fabulous, elegant, proof-of-principle that paved the way for a second attempt that worked even better—”

 “When I found you, you were seizing—“ Hermann snarls.

-Yes and that was a cost,” Newt says, plowing over him, “but look at the benefits column you prosaic bastard, in which you will note the items ‘world not destroyed,’ ‘humans not eaten by kaiju,’ ‘breach closed,’ and—”
+Yes and that was a cost,” Newt plows over him, “but look at the benefits column you prosaic bastard, in which you will note the items ‘world not destroyed,’ ‘humans not eaten by kaiju,’ ‘Breach closed,’ and—”

 “You are missing my point,” Hermann shouts, probably because Newt, also, apparently started shouting sometime in the past several seconds.
 “As usual, you—”

-“No,” Newt shouts, “I do not miss points.
-You miss points.
-Speaking of which, you’ve been missing my most recent, super salient, but not spelled out, point for the last fifteen minutes so let me perform some apparently necessary epexegesis.
+“NO,” Newt shouts, “I do not MISS POINTS.
+YOU miss points.
+Speaking of which, you’ve been missing my most recent, super salient, but not spelled out, point for the last FIFTEEN MINUTES so let me perform some necessary epexegesis.
 We do not want to give the Pan Pacific Defense Corps unlimited access to our brains.
-I know you’ve spent a lifetime in support of authority figures everywhere, because, in the past, authority has supported you right back, which must be nice.
+I KNOW you’ve spent a LIFETIME in support of authority figures everywhere, because, in the past, authority has supported you right back, which must be nice.
 I have enough theory of mind to grasp that this is not an intuitive conclusion for you to come to on your own, but sometimes?
-When you are in possession of a valuable resource?
-You have to demarcate exactly where you would like everyone else to just step off because once they step in, it’s too late to prevent all sorts of unfortunate outcomes and so you withhold consent as a default so that they have to ask you foreverything.
-I am sure as hell making this happen for myself and I’m willing to do the same for you if you don’t screw it up for both of us by undermining my capacity for rational thought to other people while tacitly agreeing to an entire battery of unnecessary tests for both of us, like the dyslogistic jerk that you are.”
+When you’re in possession of a valuable resource?
+You have to demarcate exactly where you’d like everyone else to STEP OFF because once they step in, it’s too late to prevent all sorts of unfortunate outcomes and so you withhold consent as a default so they have to ask you for EVERYTHING.
+I’m sure as HELL making this happen for myself and I’m willing to do the same for you if you don’t screw it up for both of us by undermining my capacity for rational thought to other people while tacitly agreeing to a battery of unnecessary tests for both of us, like the dyslogistic jerk you are.”

 Fortunately, Hermann looks like he’s now getting the picture.